Frankie Lymon's Tombstone Blues 4: The Reunions

 “Prior to doing the benefit, Ronnie and I had done a number of doo wop shows at the Great Gildersleeve’s, which was basically a rock club in the Bowery,” Warshaw said.
 “We had an agreement at those shows that stipulated that we would get the door and the owner got the bar.
 We didn’t make much money after paying the groups, but Ronnie and I did it out of love for the music.”

 Just four weeks after the tombstone benefit, Diana Ross released “Why Do Fools Fall In Love”, her debut album on RCA Records.
-Eleven days later, on September 25, 1981, the album’s title song was released as a single and it soon became the superstar’s first hit on her new label, peaking at # 6 on Billboard’s R&B chart and reaching # 7 on the Hot 100.
+Eleven days later, on September 25, 1981, the album’s title song was released as a single.
+It soon became the superstar’s first hit on her new label, peaking at # 6 on Billboard’s R&B chart and reaching # 7 on the Hot 100.

 It was a shock to many that Ross left Motown, her record label for the past 20 years.
 By 1981, she was the biggest female artist in popular music.
 Diana Ross had recorded twelve # 1 hit singles and eighteen Top 40 albums with the Supremes, and then six more # 1 singles and thirteen additional Top 40 albums as a solo artist on Motown.